 The High Castle offers some of the best views of Lviv and is a must see!
 While over 123 meters high, the history of the High Castle is so much more than just being an impressive view.
 The Lviv Poles built this artificial mountain in 1900 to celebrate an important union.
 It was the 300th anniversary of the Union of Lublin as seen on the memorial stone that says “free-free, with equal levels- Poland, Lithuania and Russia”.

 We posed for a group photo wearing our colorful embroidered shirts and dresses to celebrate Vyshyvanka (Embroidery) Day, which Ukrainians from all around the world celebrate on May 18th.
 They wear the Ukrainian embroidered shirts not only to preserve their ancestral traditions, but also to stand in solidarity with Ukraine.
 I felt so lucky to be there on this day and take part in this tradition!

-The history behind the George Church is equally fascinating: it is claimed that a temple on Mount St. George has been around since the fourteenth century, but before that, it was a cave inhabited by a monk named Basil.
+The history behind the St. George Cathedral is equally fascinating: it is claimed that a temple on Mount St. George has been around since the fourteenth century, but before that, it was a cave inhabited by a monk named Basil.
 It became a cathedral in mid-1700s, and is considered to be the best Baroque temple city.
 It is absolutely stunning from the inside and out.